ModelEarth/community/about/README.md

 One of the great UX features of our design is that content is never obstructed by popup dialog boxes.
 You can continue to interact while changing [filter settings](#sidetab=settings) and [map locations](#geoview=countries).

 [Community Data](/community-data) and [Code Meetups](/io/coders)

+Model.earth is an open source project of [DreamStudio](https://dreamstudio.com) coordinated by Loren Heyns and [Democracy Lab](https://www.democracylab.org/projects/834) volunteers.